 The reality is you have to start planning your exit strategy now, regardless of where you are in your contract.
 If you have a fancy smart phone, especially an iPhone, you can sell it on eBay and probably get enough money to cover your early termination fees.
 Carriers like T-Mobile will pay your early termination fee all the time and Sprint has run an offer like that in the past.
 You've just got to keep your eyes open.

-Leave AT&T and Verizon to the big fat cats in corporate America!
+So leave AT&T and Verizon to the big fat cats in corporate America!
 If you need to watch your wallet, you need to migrate away from them.
 (Sprint and T-Mobile are in their own orbit and can in fact offer some deals for families.)

 In general, you'll get a better deal from any of the Big 5 discounters: Straight Talk, Boost Mobile, Virgin Mobile, Cricket, and Metro PCS.
 They offer smartphone service that's effectively less than half the cost per line than AT&T or Verizon.